Places available for this September. Apply online or call 0330 123 2023.

 *Whatuni Student Choice Awards 2023

-Why study at BNU?
+Why study BA (Hons) Furniture Design at BNU?

 With a history of delivering specialist craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to grow into an expert pioneer and designer and start your creative career.

-Situated in High Wycombe, our town’s rich history in furniture design and making influences our tradition design methods and contemporary teaching.
 This interdisciplinary approach, and our university Chancellor being the renowned Furniture Designer and Restorer, Jay Blades MBE, makes this course strictly unique.

 Delivered by our experienced teaching team who boast a wealth of experience within the furniture design and making, product design, modelmaking and design visualisation industry.
 As industry-professionals, you’ll benefit from their industry insight and connections, gaining direct access to guest lectures, live project briefs, master classes, and plenty of networking opportunities.